An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players: The Bivariate-Normal Skill Model (Stage 2)

 In light of the data-set that we do have and the heterogeneity of success rates across target regions for each player, it seems appropriate to assume a separate skill model for different target regions.
 We therefore generalize (\ref{eq:DM2}) to

 where $R_i$ denotes the $i^{th}$ possible target region in our data-set.
 That is, we will infer a separate skill model (\ref{eq:DM2}) for each player and each target region (T20, T19, DB, D20, etc) in our data-set.
-There are several reasons for using a separate Gaussian skill model for each target region.
+There are several reasons for using a separate normal skill model for each target region.
 First, it is not at all clear how different target regions should be combined and, as we noted earlier when discussing van Gerwen's success rates at T20 and T17, a naive approach could lead to severe inaccuracies in estimating the win-probabilities of players in real-world matches.
-Second, as we shall see in Section \ref{sec:Problems}, using a separate skill model for each target area allows us to highlight the natural limitations of the data-set.
+Second, as we shall see in Section \ref{sec:Viz}, using a separate skill model for each target area allows us to highlight the natural limitations of the data-set.

-It is worth noting that using a model such as (\ref{eq:DM4}) (or indeed (\ref{eq:DM2})) allows us to consider any potential target $\bvartheta$ on the dartboard when solving ZSG's.
-We could not do this if we just used the players' empirical distributions even if we had data for each player on all (TR, $z$) combinations which (as discussed earlier) is not the case.
+Using a model such as (\ref{eq:DM4}) (or indeed (\ref{eq:DM2})) allows us to consider any potential target (e.g. down to the square-millimeter) on the dartboard when solving ZSGs.
+We could not do this if we just used the players' raw-data counts (even if we had data for each player on all (TR, $z$) combinations) or their pseudo-data counts arising from the DM-based models.
 We note that (\ref{eq:DM4}) is as easy to estimate as (\ref{eq:DM2}) since we can partition our data-set by target regions.
 For each player we can therefore fit the skill model (\ref{eq:DM4}) using a simple extension of the EM algorithm developed by TPT.
 This extension allows for the case where the mean $\bmu$ is also unknown and therefore needs to be inferred.
-The EM algorithm is described in Appendix \ref{app:EM} of the {\em Supplementary Materials} file.
+We describe our extended EM algorithm in Appendix \ref{app:EM}.